 Ashe synergises well with some champions and is countered by others.
 Below is a brief guide of which types of champions would be ideal in your team composition, and the types of champions who can prove difficult opponents for Ashe on the Fields of Justice.

 Ashe relies on landing Enchanted Crystal Arrow to catch someone out of position.
 Any champion who can capitalise on a long range stun + slow on the surrounding enemies is a good pick with Ashe.
-Compared to other AD carries like Graves, Corki or Draven, Ashe has little to no burst damage as she relies more on chasing and kiting her foes with Frost Shot and harassing with Volley (and dealing sustained damage with Ranger's Focus), thus Ashe is best off with a support who can help protect her in lane and help her reach the power spike of level 6 without being punished too hard.
+Similar to most traditional AD carries, Ashe has little to no burst damage.
+Instead, Ashe relies more on chasing and kiting her foes with Frost Shot and harassing with Volley (and dealing sustained damage with Ranger's Focus), thus Ashe is best off with a support who can help protect her in lane and help her reach the power spike of level 6 without being punished too hard.
+That isn't to say that if your support Leona goes in, don't follow, because Ashe can still hit hard pre6.

 Ashe can be countered in many different ways.
 Any sort of CC or multiple CC that disrupts Ashe OR her allies protecting her is a good counter.
-Junglers and top laners who can bypass Ashe's line of protection spell trouble for Ashe, such as Irelia, Jax, Olaf, Singed, Shen; they can get to Ashe and then displace her/damage her.
-Supports who can negate the effect of ECA (like Tahm Kench's Devour) are a frustrating match-up.
+Junglers and top laners who can bypass Ashe's line of protection spell trouble for Ashe; they can get to Ashe and then displace her/damage her.
+Supports who can negate the effect of ECA (like Tahm Kench's Devour) are a frustrating match-up and I can't count the number of times Yasuo has wall'd me.

 Get Out of Jail Free Cards